 The Committee will review with the Auditors and management, if appropriate, any written communication, such as any management letter or internal-control letter, and monitor management's response to such communications.
-At least annually, the Committee will discuss with the Auditors the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the PCAOB (including any successor rule adopted by the PCAOB).
+The Committee will discuss with the Auditors the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the PCAOB (including any successor rule adopted by the PCAOB) on at least an annual basis, to the extent required by such rules.

-10. Management Cooperation with Audit.
-The Committee will evaluate management's cooperation with the Auditors during their audit examination, including any significant difficulties or disagreements encountered during the audit, if any.
+11. Management Cooperation with Audit.
+The Committee will evaluate management's cooperation with the Auditors during their audit examination, and expect disclosure of any significant difficulties or disagreements encountered during the audit, if any.